5 JS frameworks that serve you well

 React has slowly crept to the top of the ladder and is maintaining its spot, encouraging the use of reactive approaches and a functional development paradigm.
 It has also initiated self-defined concepts, consequently creating an uncommon approach.
 In order to be proficient with React, you or your team will have to get accustomed to component-based architecture, JSX, and unidirectional data flow applied by Flux either Redux.

-Angular was released on October 20, 2010 by Google and a devoted community of individuals and corporations with the intent to address arising issues in the development cycle of single-page applications.
-However, with several other popular tools making their way through the market, the Angular.js team has decided to shift their focus.
+Angular, released on October 20, 2010 by Google aby a devoted community of individuals […] and corporations […] pursuits the intent of addressing common issues in the development cycle of single-page applications.
+However, with several other popular tools making their way through the market […] the Angular.js team has decided to shift their focus.
 So, in 2016 the bright minds at Google came up with a new and improved version called simply Angular.

-Evan You, a prominent Google employee – no surprise here,- made his Frankenstein framework by combining the best of two worlds: Angular and React.
+Evan You, a prominent Google employee […] no surprise here,- made his Frankenstein framework by combining the best of two worlds: Angular and React.
 Vue stores component logic, layouts and stylesheets in one file, which is similar to how React doest without the stylesheets.
-The communication between components is also realised by using props and state objects.
+Also, uses props and state objects to enable communication between components.

 Why consider this amalgam of goodies?
 First, Vue is worth considering over React when taking into account the usage in large-scale applications.
-React+Redux will require small changes being done in several files.
+React+Redux requires small changes being done in several files.
 In contrast, Vuex library is a less hassle experience.

 In the case of Vue over Angular it boils down to: